 7. Select a device and do Pivot to another entity to drill down the issues

 OK.
-So the communication channel of CMPivot is same as SCCM fast channel.
-I would recommend reading my previous post to perform deep-dive troubleshooting of CMPivot issues.
-Apart from that log files are good friends of SCCM admins all the time, and for CMPivot also it’s the same.
+So the communication channel of CMPivot is the same as SCCM fast channel.
+I recommend reading my previous post to perform deep-dive troubleshooting of CMPivot issues.

 Server-side CMPivot Log